mattcbarrett/Detect-New-Apps-Intune/README.md

 # Why?

 I created this tool to satisfy control 2.4 "Utilize Automated Software Inventory Tools" in the CIS 18 framework.
+I wanted something fairly simple that leverages existing resources to gather data.

 # Usage